Spooky fun: how to celebrate Halloween in London?

 Another fun way to celebrate Halloween is by enjoying a Halloween-themed afternoon tea!
 It’s a great mix of festive vibes and the classic British tradition, with a spooky twist on your favourite treats and pastries.
 Absolutely perfect to enjoy the season!

-A few years back, I tried the Halloween-themed afternoon tea at Marriage Frères Tea Room in Covent Garden, and it was absolutely stunning!
-Not only did it look fantastic, but it also tasted incredible.
-It was such a fun way to get into the Halloween spirit!
-See my full review here.
+A few years ago, I tried the Halloween-themed afternoon tea at Mariage Frères Tea Room in Covent Garden, and it was absolutely magical!
+Not only was it a feast for the eyes, but every bite was delicious.
+It was such a fun and festive way to get into the Halloween spirit!
+Check out my full review here.

 I’ve heard there are some other fantastic spots offering spook-tacular Halloween afternoon teas, like the Royal Lancaster near Hyde Park and the Roast at Borough Market.
 You can even join the Hamleys Halloween Afternoon Tea Bus Tour aboard the B Bus!
 If you’re in the mood to celebrate, there are plenty of fun options to choose from! (full details at the end of this post).